dyc3/senior-design/introduction.typ

 === Victor Giraldo

 I'm Victor, a 4/4 Software Engineering major also minoring in Computer Science.
 I find all aspects of programming interesting.
 I also like to rock climb.

+=== Michael Moreno

+I'm Michael Moreno, a 5/5 Software Engineering major.
+I'm a First Gen student who was introduced to coding when I entered Stevens and have been working since to improve my coding capabilities.